 Explaining Margin Growth

 Margin growth is a simple enough concept; having a high total revenue and a high gross margin will help to achieve a higher net profit margin.
+But that is not the only factor that can impact the margin.
+To further explain the changes with a margin bridge analysis.

 In the past businesses have sought to reduce costs by focusing on individual parts and suppliers.
 The theory is, if the costs that go into creating a product can be decreased, profitability will go up.
 The thought process may be right, but the execution is often wrong.